 138 Communications Building

 Cheney, WA 99004

-Welcome to the College of Science, Health and Engineering
+Welcome to the College of Science, Technology, Engineering and Mathematics

-It is an exciting time to be in the College of Science, Health and Engineering as STEM jobs have grown three times faster than non-STEM jobs in the past ten years.
-The College is comprised of eleven departments (see below) and RIDE program (explained below) with the College steadily increasing student enrollments at more than 3% for the past three years.
+It is an exciting time to be in the College of Science, Technology, Engineering and Mathematics as STEM jobs have grown three times faster than non-STEM jobs in the past ten years.
+The College is comprised of seven departments (see below) with the College steadily increasing student enrollments at more than 3% for the past three years.
 EWU's 2012-13 fall enrollment was more than 12,500 students.
 Our College engages over 29 percent of the total university student population in courses delivered by our faculty, and we do not see that decreasing any time soon.
-The academic departments: Biology, Chemistry/Biochemistry, Communication Disorders, Computer Science, Dental Hygiene, Engineering & Design, Geology, Mathematics, Occupational Therapy, Physical Therapy and Physics are in very high demand, especially the Engineering & Design and Computer Science programs, as well as the various health science fields.
+The academic departments: Biology, Chemistry/Biochemistry, Computer Science, Engineering & Design, Geology, Mathematics, and Physics are in very high demand, especially the Engineering & Design and Computer Science programs.

 There are many exciting things happening in the College and the university as a whole.
 Some recent highlights are:

 - The Mechanical Engineering program received its ABET accreditation in August of 2013.

 - The Electrical Engineering program received its first ABET accreditation in August of 2008 and is pending renewed accrediation effective August 2014.
 In 2010, the program expanded to the west side of the state with a branch at North Seattle Community College.

 - The Department of Computer Science received a total clean slate from ABET on its site visit in fall 2010.